 This equipment has been wired and tested at the factory.
 Installing the switch includes the following procedures:

-- Mounting the enclosure. - · Connecting utility and generator power source leads. - Connecting the load leads. - Connecting any auxiliary contact (if needed) - Installing/connecting any options and accessories. - Connect load shed module loads (as required) - Testing functions.
+- Mounting the enclosure. - · Connecting power source and load leads. - · Connecting the generator sensing and transfer relay circuits. - Connecting any auxiliary contact (if needed) - · Connect load shed module loads (as required) - Testing functions.

 2.2 MOUNTING